baliyanvinay/JavaScript-Basics/README.md

 ### Details on terms used
 - Lightweight: JavaScript does not have too many language constructs(loops, conditionals) that you can use for building your code.
 Meaning it ships with the basic constructs that can be used almost too freely, whichever use case we need to cover.
 - Interpreted: the source code is read and directly executed, line by line.
-- Object-oriented language: Language that supports inheritance, encapsulation, abstraction and polymorphism.
-Has blueprints and instances i.e., classes & objects
+- Object-oriented: Object-oriented is a whole programming paradigm based around objects (data structures) that contain data fields and methods.
+Note that this doesn't necessarily means class and objects.
 - First-class functions: Where functions are treated as any other variable.
 Passed as argument, returned from a function & assigned to a variable.
-- Protype-based:
+- Protype-based: A prototype based object oriented language uses objects for inheritance, for example an employee object has Person object as its prototype.
 - Multi-paradigm Scripting:
 - Dynamic:
 - Imperative programming: